marianomdo/node-js-getting-started/README.md

 # node-js-getting-started

-A barebones Node.js app using [Express 4](http://expressjs.com/).  - Modified - Tsting 1 2 3
+A barebones Node.js app using [Express 4](http://expressjs.com/).  - Modified - Testing

 This application supports the [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.